Ford to add 1,200 jobs, shift for Transit van assembly in Missouri

 DETROIT Ford Motor Co said on Thursday by year end it will add 1,200 jobs and a second shift to build the Transit commercial van at a plant in Missouri, making it the automaker's largest volume factory globally.

 Strong demand for the vans, which began production in April as a replacement for the E-Series, drove the decision to add the shift, Ford said.
-The expansion is covered, however, by the company's $1.1 billion (673 million pounds) investment in 2011, a company spokeswoman said.
+The expansion is covered, however, by the company's $1.1 billion investment in 2011, a company spokeswoman said.

 The additional jobs will push employment at the plant, which also builds the full-size F-150 pickup trucks, to more than 6,000 people.
 Ford added 2,800 jobs at the plant in the Kansas City suburb of Claycomo, Missouri, in 2013 and 2012 to support the 2015 Transit launch and increased production of the F-150.